Probing Dec-POMDP Reasoning in Cooperative MARL

 Motivation

-As more multi-agent environments are developed, it is important to know whether they test the intended Dec-POMDP properties.
+As more multi-agent environments are developed, it is important to know whether they test the intended Dec-POMDP properties (under widely used training algorithms).
 High returns can mask a failure to learn the underlying coordination challenge.

 Research Question